 “Some of these products for biomedical applications, like Band-Aids and wraps, require some stretch and stretch recovery.
-But since these come in contact with the body, having cotton will be really helpful,” said Bhat, head of the Department of Textiles, Merchandising and Interiors in the College of Family and Consumer Services, who co-authored the paper with master’s student and first author Partha Sikdar and Ph.D. student Shafiqul Islam.
+But since these come in contact with the body, having cotton will be really helpful,” said Bhat, head of the Department of Textiles, Merchandising and Interiors in the College of Family and Consumer Services, who co-authored the paper with current Ph.D. students Partha Sikdar (first author) and Shafiqul Islam.

 While cotton is not as stretchy as nonwovens, it is more water absorbent and softer, making it more comfortable to wear.
 Cotton is also a major crop in Georgia and an important part of the state’s economy.
 The USDA has been looking for new applications for cotton, and Bhat proposed that they “marry the stretchable nonwoven fabric with cotton and make something cotton-rich and stretchable.”

 Bhat, who specializes in nonwoven fabrics, thought the resulting material might retain the desirable properties of nonwoven fabrics while also being more comfortable and compostable when disposed.

 To test the performance of composite materials, Bhat, Sikdar and Islam combined cotton with two types of nonwoven fabrics, spunbond and meltblown.
 Spunbond nonwovens contain coarser fiber and are generally stretchier, while meltblown nonwovens contain finer fibers, which allows for better filtration ability.